jimhigson/oboe.js/README.md

 ## listening for strings in the json stream

-Want to listen to strings instead of objects?
-The syntax is just the same:
+Want to find the strings instead of objects?
+Oboe doesn't care about the types in the json so the syntax is just the same:

 ``` js
 oboe.fetch('/myapp/things.json')